 The operating system doesn’t matter.
 It should only be able to run a recent version of Mozilla Firefox (make sure to install the latest update).
 We strongly recommend using Firefox !

 Don’t use Google Chrome.
-Even though it also supports WebRTC, the latest versions of Google Chrome too often result in poor audio quality (sometimes barely audible) and may cause audio quality to could deteriorate over time.
+Even though it also supports WebRTC, the latest versions of Google Chrome too often result in poor audio quality (sometimes barely audible) and may cause audio quality to deteriorate over time.

 We strongly recommend using a professional or high-end headset with noise cancelling.
-Cheap headsets are often cause of audio distortions.
+Cheap headsets are often the cause of audio distortions.

 The room from which remote interpretation is done should be as quiet as possible and acoustically suitable.
 When you talk or clap there shouldn’t be an echo or a reverberation.
 Ideally, you should find a small room with a low ceiling, a thick carpet on the floor, no windows and sound absorbing panels (you can get the same effect by covering the walls with thick curtains, blankets or carpets).